The Real Housewives of Orange County season 1: Cast and synopsis

 Five housewives were featured during the first season of The Real Housewives of Orange County, who were described as "women who are living lives of privilege and indulgence, replete with gorgeous homes, privileged offspring and fabulous bling."

 The first season sees Bryant discussing her family's move from Baltimore to Coto de Caza while dealing with a health scare, while De La Rosa's relationship with her fiancé Slade Smiley presents struggles.
 Gunvalson runs her own insurance company, for which Waring is an employee.
 Waring struggles financially after her divorce from her unnamed ex-husband, deals with her teenage son Josh's frequent run-ins with the law, and unexpectedly sees her young adult daughter Ashley move back in with the family after previously living in Los Angeles.
 With her husband Matt Keough often away traveling for work, Keough raises her children Shane, Kara, and Colton fairly independently.
-The reunion seating chart is as follows:

-Kimberly Bryant was absent from the reunion, and did not return the following season.